RuiFSP/100-days-of-code/r1-log.md

 ### R1D14

-Da14 - Project Higher Lower
+Da14 - Final project for beginner section
 - Steps:
   - Breakdown the problem into smaller ones
   - Make a Todo List for those problem